thesergioliveira/thesergioliveira/README.md

         <>
             <h1> My name is {data.name} and I am a  {data.profession} !</h1>
             <h3 align="center">
-            I would like to share with you, about my journey to become a developer and the experiences I gathered thus far.
-In order to accomplish that I have Listed bellow some relevant links to showcase some of my work.
+            I would like to share with you, about my journey to become a developer and the experiences I gathered thus far. <br> In order to accomplish that I have Listed bellow some relevant links to showcase some of my work.
             </h3>
             <ul>
               <List/>